Operation Rainbow (Syrian civil war): Rebel assault on Handarat

 On 9 March, opposition forces launched an assault on Handarat, north of Aleppo, after reportedly noticing confusion in the ranks of government troops following the February fighting.
 It was initially reported opposition forces captured Handarat, north of Aleppo.
 However, later it was reported by opposition sources the rebels managed to capture only 40–50% of the village, while the Army remained in control of the northern portion of Handarat.
 A military source stated they still controlled 80% of Handarat.

 On 18 March, after almost 10 days of fighting, the military fully expelled the rebels from Handarat and re-established control of the village.
 They then reportedly pushed back into the eastern part of al-Mallah farms.
 According to a military source, 76 government fighters and 304 rebels were killed during the previous two weeks of fighting at Handarat and Bashkuy.
 The next day, government forces also recaptured al-Madafa hill and a farm around Handarat, as well as the Halabi Farms and Nuqat al-Isamat, west of Handarat.

 On 20 March, the military reportedly captured the Al-Ghannam Farms, west of the Halabi Farms.

 On 23 March, fighting erupted around Dwer al-Zaytoun and Bashkuy after a Turkish suicide car-bomber from the al-Nusra front detonated himself in the area.
 The rebels reportedly advanced near Dwer al-Zaytoun.

-By the end of March, the government offensive was considered to had fizzled out.
+By the end of March, the government offensive was considered to have fizzled out.